- About Evans

 Charles was born in Neenah, Wisconsin, made a couple of pit stops along the way in New York and New Jersey, and now lives in Oconomowoc, Wisconsin with his wife.
 Together, they enjoy fishing, hunting, concerts, and the fresh lakes and friendly folks of their town.

 What’s Charles’ special sauce?
 That giant brain and the creative solutions it brings.

 Who is Charles’ role model?
 My father because of his insistence on operating his business and life with integrity and honesty.

 What’s Charles’ favorite quote?
 ‘If you always do what you always did, you’ll always get what you always got.’

 If Jessica Eynon were a utility tool, she’d be a Swiss Army Knife.
-While she serves as Evans’ VP of Infrastructure Engineering, designing, implementing, and maintaining custom TMS solutions for the 3PL’s diverse customer base, she happily lends a hand wherever else she’s needed.
+While she serves as Evans’ VP of Technology Solutions, designing, implementing, and maintaining custom TMS solutions for the 3PL’s diverse customer base, she happily lends a hand wherever else she’s needed.
 One day, she could be redecorating once-outdated spaces at Evans’ HQ, and the next, she’s organizing a much-needed happy hour for Evans’ hard-working team.

 Jessica joined the Evans team as a Customer Service Representative in 2009 after serving as an Account Representative in Quad Graphics’ Delivery Services Group, managing truckload movements from plants to end destinations.
 Once at Evans, Jessica achieved well-deserved promotion after well-deserved promotion, even serving as Evans’ Director of Operations for three years before finding her true calling in transportation management technology.